WSU-DataScience/WiCS_workshop/README.md

 ## Workshop Survey

-We would *really* appreciate your feedbock on the workshop.
+We would *really* appreciate your feedback on the workshop.
 Please fill out [our survey](https://winona.az1.qualtrics.com/jfe/form/SV_2fzPIPKvWP25rzn) and let us know how things went!